KennyShyne/CyberSecurity-Projects/README.md

 # CyberSecurity-Projects

-<h2>This is my attack and defense home lab environment were i will practice both Reb and Blue teaming.
+<h2>This is my attack and defense home lab environment where i will practice both Red and Blue teaming.
 I have started this project to sharpen my skills and become a better security engineer.
-Below are the courses im taking and using for guidance in this learning journey:
+Below are the courses i'm taking and using for guidance in this learning journey:

 	Blue Teaming:
 	-Windows Digital Forensics by TCM Academy